klee70/NDeID/Readme.md

 ## Using NDeid

-To use NDeid, run the following commands from the terminal:
+To use NDeid, download the repository into ZIP file and run the following commands from the terminal:
 ```
 unzip NDeid.zip
 cd NDeid